-- b) Transformers and other electrical equipment using halogen or PCB oils as coolants are prohibited2. - 3) The solar energy system3 shall be designed by a Maine registered electrical engineer - 4) Minimum Setbacks: - a) Solar modules may not be located less than 250' from existing public and private road rights-ofway; - b) Solar modules may not be located less than 250' from existing residential dwelling units; and, - c) Transformers and inverters may not be located less than 150' from a property line4. - 5) Maximum solar module height, as measured from ground level to a modules' highest point at full tilt, shall not exceed 12' in the Mixed Residential Commercial Use District or 22' in the Rural or General Development Districts, as defined and mapped by the 2014 Town of Belgrade Comprehensive Plan. - 6) Visual screening requirements.
+- a) The development or construction of solar concentrating power plants are prohibited; and - b) Transformers and other electrical equipment using halogen or PCB oils as coolants are prohibited. - 3) The solar energy system shall be designed by a Maine registered electrical engineer - 4) Minimum Setbacks: - a) Solar modules may not be located less than 250' from existing public and private road rights-ofway; - b) Solar modules may not be located less than 250' from existing residential dwelling units; and, - c) Transformers and inverters may not be located less than 150' from a property line. - 5) Maximum solar module height, as measured from ground level to a modules' highest point at full tilt, shall not exceed 12' in the Mixed Residential Commercial Use District or 22' in the Rural or General Development Districts, as defined and mapped by the 2014 Town of Belgrade Comprehensive Plan. - 6) Visual screening requirements.
 The solar facility shall be visually obscured from property lines, public and private roads, and residential dwelling units by a vegetative screen or buffer.
 The screening shall be designed and maintained as follows: - a) All vegetative screening shall maximize the retention and use of existing, naturally occurring woodland and shrubs, with clearing limited to hazard trees.
 Clearing of trees and other natural vegetation prior to receiving development approval from the Planning Board is prohibited.
 The Planning Board may require augmentation of naturally occurring vegetation with plantings of native trees and shrubs to achieve significant visual screening if sufficient density of growth does not already exist.
-If damaged by weather, fire or disease at any time over the operating life of the facility, the visual buffer shall be maintained with the planting of trees and shrubs. - b) Minimum vegetative screening dimensions: - 50' in depth along abutting property lines except as provided below.
+If damaged by weather, fire or disease at any time over the operating life of the facility, the visual buffer shall be maintained with the planting of trees and shrubs. - b) Minimum vegetative screening dimensions: - i) 50' in depth along abutting property lines except as provided below.
 This serves as a baseline requirement for lands not currently developed with residences, private roads, woodlots, fields or other similar undeveloped parcels or parts of parcels, as well as existing commercial/industrial land uses.
-A similar vegetative screen or buffer is not currently provided in the ordinance between proposed non-residential development and these land uses. - ii) 200' in depth along public roads (Note: >5X that of other commercial developments) - iii) 250' in depth along the common property line(s) with an existing residential dwelling unit that extents along the length of the property line demarcated by a 180-degree arc with a
+A similar vegetative screen or buffer is not currently provided in the ordinance between proposed non-residential development and these land uses. - ii) 200' in depth along public roads (Note: >5X that of other commercial developments)

-2 Source - State of Massachusetts's Depts.'
+&lt;sup>3 Source - State of Massachusetts's Depts.'
 Of Energy Resources, Environmental Protection & Clean Energy Center; Clean Energy Results: Q&A Ground Mounted Solar Photovoltaic Systems, June 2015.
 Object to prevent toxic release in the event of a fire.
 Most transformers now use mineral oil as coolant but not all.

-3 See proposed definition
+See proposed definition

-4 Source - State of Massachusetts's Depts.'
+&lt;sup>5 Source - State of Massachusetts's Depts.'
 Of Energy Resources, Environmental Protection & Clean Energy Center; Clean Energy Results: Q&A Ground Mounted Solar Photovoltaic Systems, June 2015.
 Purpose to mitigate electromagnetic field and noise to background levels at property line.